-This French documentary transcends with trite world of hokey, inspiration fiction.
-To Be and To Have follows teacher Georges Lopez and his 12 students (ages 4–12) in their rural schoolhouse.
-Peter Rainer of New York Magazine wrote that “It demonstrates without overreaching what an actual teacher can do to shape lives.”
+This French documentary transcends the trite world of inspiration fiction.
+To Be and To Have follows teacher Georges Lopez and his 12 students in their rural schoolhouse.
+Peter Rainer of New York Magazine wrote that, “it demonstrates without overreaching what an actual teacher can do to shape lives.”

 Remember the Titans (2000)

-As two single-race Virginia high schools are forced to integrate in 1971, football coach Herman Boone (Denzel Washington) must transform his divided black and white players into a united team.
-Boone’s team faces prejudice and resistance at every turn, but they manage to find a common ground while tearing up the turf.
-Just as teachers shape students beyond the classroom, coaches shape who players become on and off the field.
+As two segregated Virginia high schools are forced to integrate in 1971, football coach Herman Boone, played by Denzel Washington, must transform his divided black and white players into a united team.
+Boone’s team faces prejudice and resistance at every turn, but they manage to find common ground while tearing up the turf.
+Just as teachers shape students beyond the classroom, coaches shape who players become on and off the field in this drama.

 School of Rock (2003)

-After getting kicked out of his band and threatened with eviction, wannabe rock star Dewey Finn (Jack Black) fakes his way into a sub job at a private school.
-Dewey taps into his 5th-graders’ talents for his rock n’ roll comeback.
-In a surprisingly heartwarming, screwball comedy, School of Rock also manages to slip a lesson on the value of art education under the radar.
+After getting kicked out of his band and threatened with eviction, wannabe rock star Dewey Finn, played by Jack Black, fakes his way into a sub job at a private school.
+Dewey taps into his fifth-graders’ talents for his rock n’ roll comeback.
+In a surprisingly heartwarming, screwball comedy, School of Rock also manages to slip in a lesson on the value of art education under the radar.

 October Sky (1999)